 - Children may be members of only one (1) FLL team per season.

-- No team member may exceed the maximum allowed age in your region prior to January 1 of the year the Challenge is released.
+- No team member may be outside the maximum allowed age in your region prior to January 1 of the year the Challenge is released.

 - Allowed ages in most countries: 9-16 years